 Deciding how to handle your estate is important.
 Most people want to make sure their loved ones are cared for and their hard-earned assets are distributed in the way they prefer.
 What is the best way to do that?
 Should you set up a will or a trust?
-Perhaps some basic information will help you sort out your options.
+Perhaps some basic information will help you sort out your options as we buy houses St Louis.

 Directing a will through probate court can take a few weeks to months, depending on the court’s schedule.
 The estate cannot be settled and property can’t be sold until the courts direct it.
 All wills must go through probate court to be settled.